KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 >
 >We created a property in the `Question` interface named `text` of type `string`.
 We don't set the access of a property (such as public or private) in an interface.

 We need to add one more property to the `Question` interface, but we'll create a new interface first.
+Angular recommends using a separate file for each class and interface, but we'll define both interfaces in the same _question.ts_ file to keep things simple.

-Above the `Question` interface, create a new interface named `Answer` by following the same syntax as the `Question` interface.
+Above the `Question` interface, create a new interface named `Answer` by following the same code syntax as the `Question` interface.

 >[!HINT]
 >Create the `Answer` interface before the `Question` interface by adding the following code: `export interface Answer { }`.